You are here

 Stated Current Purpose/Intent

-Rent assistance is a non-taxable amount payable to service pensioners and income support supplement recipients with limited income to help cover the cost of private rental accommodation.
+Rent assistance is a non-taxable amount payable to service pensioners, income support supplement (ISS) or veteran payment recipients with limited income to help cover the cost of private rental accommodation.

 Current Eligibility Criteria

-To be eligible, a service pensioner or ISS recipient must reside in Australia, pay rent (other than Government rent) above the applicable rent threshold, (generally) not be a home owner, and neither the pensioner nor the pensioner's partner may be in receipt of an incentive allowance from Department of Human Services, nor be a sub-tenant in public housing.
+To be eligible, a service pensioner, ISS and veteran payment recipient must reside in Australia, pay rent (other than Government rent) above the applicable rent threshold, (generally) not be a home owner, and neither the pensioner nor the pensioner's partner may be in receipt of an incentive allowance from Centrelink, nor be a sub-tenant in public housing.

-Rent assistance is paid at higher rates for pensioners with children and is paid by the Department of Human Services with Family Tax Benefit.
+Rent assistance is paid at higher rates for pensioners with children and is paid by Centrelink with Family Tax Benefit.

 A blind pensioner is not subject to the income or assets test, but the rate payable does not include rent assistance.
 Some blind pensioners may be better off on a rate of pension calculated for a person who is not blind if rent assistance is payable.